ikarus-project/ikarus/docs/website/01_framework/feRequirements.md

 followed by its value.

 Finally, the method `addAffordance` is used to indicate the request required from the finite element.
-Thus, there exists scalar, vector, matrix affordances and general affordance collections.
+Thus, there exist scalar, vector, matrix and general affordance collections.

 Currently, the following are defined: